janymuong/alx-higher_level_programming/README.md

 ---

 This repository holds resources for `high-level` programming languages.
 The regular files in directories individually represent a concept(s) or part of a concept in syntax and semantics of the language.
-This mainly covers `Python` in code.
+This mainly covers `Python`.